 Only two hours after landing in Moscow yesterday (Monday), United States President Richard Nixon held his first - and private - round of talks with Communist party Chief Leonid Brezhnev.

-Only two hours after landing in Moscow yesterday (Monday), United States President Richard Nixon held his first - and private - round of talks with Communist party Chief Leonid Brezhnev.
+Background: Only two hours after landing in Moscow yesterday (Monday), United States President Richard Nixon held his first - and private - round of talks with Communist party Chief Leonid Brezhnev.
 With only an interpreter present, the two leaders spoke for nearly two hours - delaying that evening's State Banquet in the Kremlin by 30 minutes.

 After the meeting, White House Pres Secretary Ronald Ziegler said that the talks had been "businesslike and frank" - and indicated that differences over Vietnam, the Middle East and other international problems had been discussed at length.
 Diplomatic sources are reported to suggest that Mr. Mixon and Mr Brezhnev had decided to discuss their differences first, in before proceeding with the wider discussions of their Summit talks which began today (Tuesday) with the presence of the full delegations on both sides, including Soviet president Podgorny and Premier Kosygin; and U.S. Secretary of State Rogers and Presidential adviser Kissinger.